mist64/cbmbus_doc/3 Commodore DOS.md

 [^94]: "Modern" devices mostly means the [SD2IEC](https://www.sd2iec.de) in native mode, not emulation devices like the [Pi1541](https://cbm-pi1541.firebaseapp.com).

 [^95]: CMD devices have emulation modes for the 1541, 1571 and 1581 devices and don't support all new features in these modes.

+[^96]: The 1571 aimed to be perfectly backwards-compatible with the 1541, which is why all added commands were added as sub-commands to `U0`, in order to keep the new code contained behind a single vector, keeping the ROM layout as close to the 1541's as possible.